-We provide the opportunity to earn performance-based annual cash bonuses to our Named Executive Officers and other vice president and director level employees under our Executive Incentive Plan.
-The total amount payable under the Executive Incentive Plan is determined based on Intevac's financial performance.
-The objective of the Executive Incentive Plan is to align our executive compensation with actual short-term business performance and with strategic business objectives.
+We provide performance-based annual cash bonuses to our Named Executive Officers and other vice-president and director level employees under our Executive Incentive Plan.
+As of December 31, 2007, 40 of Intevac's 442 employees participated in the Executive Incentive Plan in addition to the Named Executive Officers.
+The total amount payable under the Executive Incentive Plan is determined based on the Intevac's financial performance.
+The objective of the Executive Incentive Plan is to align our executive compensation with actual short-term business performance and with non-financial business objectives.